Ad Space — Top Banner

 Maximum Weight Capacity

-Shelf weight capacity depends on the material, thickness, span between supports, and depth.
-Longer unsupported spans dramatically reduce capacity.
+Shelf load capacity depends on material, thickness, span between supports, and mounting method.
+Exceeding capacity causes sagging, joint failure, or collapse.

 Ad Space — Bottom Banner